 You’re not alone if you use Spotify or any other music service in your business, but is it legal?
-We see a lot of conflicting information out there and created this blog post to clear up the confusion.
+We’ve seen a lot of conflicting information out there and created this blog post to clear up the confusion.

 The first element of confusion is whether Spotify Business or Spotify For Business even exists.
 It did for a short period in Scandinavia, but in 2013, Spotify eventually co-founded a startup called Soundtrack Your Brand to target the business market and its particular needs and ceased Spotify Business.
 Why did Spotify not pursue this lucrative business market?